Migraine-associated vertigo: Signs and symptoms

 Vertigo is a medically recognized term for the symptom of a vestibular system disturbance.
+It refers to a sense of false motion, the sense that motion is happening around the person when, objectively, it is not.
 It may include a feeling of rotation or illusory sensations of motion or both.
 The general term dizziness is used by nonmedical people for those symptoms but often refers to a feeling of light-headedness, giddiness, drowsiness, or faintness, all of which must be differentiated from true vertigo, since the latter symptoms might have other causes.

 Motion sickness occurs more frequently in migraine patients (30–50% more than in controls).
 Benign paroxysmal vertigo of childhood is an example of migraine-associated vertigo in which headache does not often occur.
 Basilar artery migraine (BAM) consists of two or more symptoms (vertigo, tinnitus, decreased hearing, ataxia, dysarthria, visual symptoms in both hemifields or both eyes, diplopia, bilateral paresthesias, paresis, decreased consciousness and/or loss of consciousness) followed by throbbing headache.
 Auditory symptoms are rare.
 However, a study showed a fluctuating low-tone sensorineural hearing loss in more than 50% of patients with BAM, with a noticeable change in hearing just before the onset of a migraine headache.
-The attacks of vertigo are usually concurrent with a headache, and the family history is usually positive.
+Vertigo attacks are usually concurrent with a headache, and the family history is usually positive.
 The diagnostician must rule out: transient ischemic attack (TIA), and paroxysmal vestibular disorder accompanied by headache.

 There is also a familial vestibulopathy, familial benign recurrent vertigo (fBRV), where episodes of vertigo occur with or without a migraine headache.
 Testing may show profound vestibular loss.
 The syndrome responds to acetazolamide.
 Familial hemiplegic migraine (FHM) has been linked to mutations in the calcium channel gene.
 (Ophoff et al. 1966 cf. Lempert et al.)